14 best product tour software for SaaS teams (2026)

 (Source)

 Unlike Userpilot, Pendo is web and mobile app friendly, allowing users to build product tours across platforms.
-Its collection of features contains nifty product experience options like banners and lightboxes.
-It also boasts impressive analytics features to support functions like user segmentation to assist with designing product tours for different user personas.
+Its collection of features includes a range of product experience options like banners and lightboxes.
+Its analytics are a genuine strength, with features like user segmentation that help teams design different product tours for different user personas.
+A product analytics team might use Pendo to identify which features see the lowest adoption, then build targeted tours to drive usage of those specific features.

-Pendo has a three-pronged approach that includes tour building, analytics and managing and prioritize customer feedback.
-Unfortunately, because of this split focus, the UI isn’t optimized specifically for tour creation and other onboarding objectives.
-Whereas some products could be considered “too basic,” Pendo may try to do too much for those who are primarily interested in designing product tours.
+Pendo has a three-pronged approach that includes tour building, analytics, and managing and prioritizing customer feedback.
+Because of this split focus, the UI isn't optimized specifically for tour creation and other onboarding objectives.
+Pendo may try to do too much for those who are primarily interested in designing product tours.

 Pros